 About our PI

-Rodrigo has coordinated or participated in different interdisciplinary projects conducting research in Spain, India, Mexico and South Korea and has a track record of service and leadership.
-He is the President of the AES Electrophoresis Society, an elected founding member of Clemson University’s Commission on Latino Affairs, Chair of the Mechanical Engineering International Committee, Chair of the College of Engineering, Computing and Applied Sciences (CECAS) Committee on Global Engagement, Guest Editor and an active Reviewer for leading journals in his field.
-He is or has chaired several sessions and international meetings on Carbon and/or Electrokinetics within the Electrochemical Society, Society for Hispanic Professional Engineers and AES.
-He was the recipient of the Public Impact fellowship at UC Irvine in 2010, and in 2019 both Junior Faculty Eastman Award for Excellence in Mechanical Engineering, and the Esin Gulari Leadership and Service Award in CECAS at Clemson University.
+He has an extensive track record of service and leadership to different constituencies.
+He is the Past President of the AES Electrophoresis Society (2018-2020); an elected founding member of Clemson University’s Commission on Latino Affairs and a Past Chair (2021-2022); Past Chair of the Mechanical Engineering International (2016-2022) and Inclusive Excellence (2021-2024) Committees; Chair of the committee organizing the Day of the Dead Celebration at Clemson; Chair of the College of Engineering, Computing and Applied Sciences (CECAS) Committee on Global Engagement (2018-present); Guest Editor for multiple journals; Committee member or reviewer in multiple dissertation committees around the world; and an active Reviewer for leading journals and funding agencies in his field.
+He is or has chaired several sessions and international meetings on Carbon and/or Electrokinetics within the Dielectrophoresis Conference, Electrochemical Society, Society for Hispanic Professional Engineers, the AES Electrophoresis Society, and SciX.

 Links